mekkablue/Glyphs-Scripts/README.md

 * All **Distribute** scripts distribute all selected nodes horizontally or vertically, whatever is closer or what the script title says.
 * All **Move > Move** scripts move the selected glyph(s) up/down by the specified distance, similar to what (shift-)ctrl-cmd-left/rightarrow does.
 As shortcut, I therefore recommend (shift-)ctrl-cmd-up/downarrow.
 * **Close all open paths:** Closes all open paths in the visible layers of all selected glyphs.
+* **Copy Glyphs from Other Font into Backup Layers:** Creates backup layers for selected glyphs in target font, and fills them with the respective glyphs from source font.
+Useful if you want to add glyphs from one font as bracket layers in another.
 * **Delete all open paths:** Deletes all *open* paths in the visible layers of all selected glyphs.
 * **Delete all paths:** Deletes *all paths* in the visible layers of all selected glyphs.
 Be careful.
 * **Delete duplicate paths:** Deletes exact path duplicates (same paths on top of each other) in the visible layers of all selected glyphs.